hackman/network-course/README.md

 Lecture 4:
 * IP Route 2
  + multiple routing tables
- + creating vlans and bridges
+ + creating vlans, tunnels, bridges and so on

 Lecture 5:
 * Tunneling